 Even if writers don’t have those personal connections to draw upon, they should still personalize messages.
 Include information like a writer’s profession, their professional experience, or their rank.
 If that experience is related to the policy area discussed, the message becomes all the more convincing.

 Personalize the policy implications of the issue, too.
-Emails that explain clearly how an issue impacts the writers’ daily life clearly may be compelling enough for a staffer not just to write back, but pick up the phone and call.
+Emails to Congress that explain clearly how an issue impacts the writers’ daily life clearly may be compelling enough for a staffer not just to write back, but pick up the phone and call.

 Know the Audience

 Remember, the first set of eyes reading any email is a staffer who’s likely a little overwhelmed because of limited hiring budgets.
 Enough compelling, well-written emails on a topic will stick in his or her mind to run the issue up the office chain of command.
 And if emails are too obtuse on the policy or bill at issue, the harder categorizing that email will be for the staffer.

 Advocates sending “thank you” or “spank you” emails — those praising or chiding members for votes on specific legislation — first have to make sure that they are correct in how the member voted.
 And while “thank you’s” are a nice gesture, emailing support before a tough vote is more important for a member than after.